HermesPasser/todo/README.md

 A simple todo list in react

-Based on the requirements (and using the assets) of this Frontend Mentor's [challenge](https://www.frontendmentor.io/challenges/todo-app-Su1_KokOW).
+Built based on the requirements (and using the assets) of this Frontend Mentor's [challenge](https://www.frontendmentor.io/challenges/todo-app-Su1_KokOW).

 ## Requeriments